Abraham Mar Thoma

-Abraham Mar Thoma XVII (born Maret Ninan Abraham) (30 October 1879 - 1 September 1947) was the Metropolitan of the Malankara Mar Thoma Syrian Church from 1944 to 1947.
+Abraham Mar Thoma XVII (born Maret Ninan Abraham; 30 October 1879 - 1 September 1947) was the Metropolitan of the Malankara Mar Thoma Syrian Church from 1944 to 1947.
 He was called Maret Kochu Thirumeni by his people.
 Among the bishops of Malankara Churches Including Malankara Mar Thoma Syrian Church, Abraham Mar Thoma was the first to earn a Doctoral degree.

 Early life

-Bishop Abraham was born on 30 October 1879 and was the only son of Ninan and Mariamma.
-Ninan was the son of Abraham of the Maret house.
-Mariamma was the eldest daughter of Oommachen, Karikattu.
-Eraviperoor.
-Mariamma's mother was from Chemmarapallil, Puthupally, Kottayam.
+Abraham Mar Thoma was born as M. N. Abraham on 30 October 1879 and was the only son of M. A. Ninan and Mariamma.
+His father, Ninan, was the son of Abraham of the Maret house.
+Mariamma was the eldest daughter of Oommachen of the Karikattu family in Eraviperoor.

-Bishop Abraham was named after his paternal grandfather Abraham.
+Abraham was named after his paternal grandfather Abraham.
 He had two elder sisters.
 His parents called him Kochavarachen.
-His school record shows his name as M. N. Abraham.

-Education

-He was not a bright student.
-Many times he failed in his school final and degree examinations.
-That helped him in later years to encourage the students who failed in their examinations and showed them the path to success.
+He was not good as a student, failing many times in his school final exam and degree examination.

 Ordination

 M. N. Abraham and M. P. Pothen (Philipose), Velliyampallil, Mallappally, were the first Indians with university degrees to be ordained as deacons in the Malankara Mar Thoma Syrian Church.
 Titus II Mar Thoma ordained them on 30 April 1912.

 On 5 December 1914, at his native place Eraviperoor, Deacon Abraham, and Deacon Pothen were ordained as priests.
 Abraham was appointed as Kayamkulam divisional secretary.